GoogleContainerTools/skaffold/docs/content/en/docs/references/api/grpc.md

 <a name="proto.DevLoop"></a>
 #### DevLoop
-DevLoop describes skaffold dev iteration
+DevLoop describes an iteration of the skaffold dev loop

 | Field | Type | Label | Description |